cf73/humanity/content/collections/pages/inspiration.md

 challenge_intro_text: |-
   Our menu for this free-flowing feast of inspiration is drawn from all the arts and sciences, all the continents, all the centuries.

-  We searched for the heights of courage and dedication, raw talent perfectly tuned to saving the planet, humor to balance urgency, grace that enlightens humanity, and wisdom to know exactly the right challenge.
+  We searched for heights of courage and dedication, raw talent perfectly tuned to saving civilization, humor to balance urgency, grace that enlightens humanity, and wisdom to know exactly the right challenge.

   We will continue to do so.
-May it move you to becoming a changemaker, in whatever venture crosses your path, whatever cause or community attracts your participation, whatever solo enterprise you might dream.
+May these voices move you to becoming a changemaker, in whatever venture crosses your path, whatever cause or community attracts your participation, whatever solo enterprises you might dream.
 template: discover
 parent: 4054c299-5d59-4a2a-b98c-597ebfaee2fc
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1712964108
+updated_at: 1712964222
 intro_movie: c512911.jpeg
 ---